kettyadoch/gis_natgeo/README.md

 For resulting maps, visit:

+**Future plans/wish list for this work include:**
+*develop a R work flow to preprocess the data
+*develop a R workflow to quantify the data
+*develop code to integrate cloud capabilities and other data APIs *develop a web application with dashboard, graphs, maps and APIs

 ## Setting up the environment

 ###### Importing packages, checking versions and resolving version conflicts and compatibility